 We strongly recommend that you implement the SDK via a package manager such as Swift Package Manager, CocoaPods, or Carthage.
-It will save you a lot of time and automate much of the process for you.
-However, if you are unable to do so you may complete the integration manually by following the instructions below.
+It will save you a lot of time and automate much of the process.
+However, if you are unable to do so, you may complete the integration manually by following the instructions.

 Step 1: Downloading the Braze SDK

 Appboy_iOS_SDK.xcframework.zipfrom the release page and extract the file.

 - Under the General tab of the project, select Embed & Sign for

 Option 2: Static XCFramework for static integration

 Appboy_iOS_SDK.zipfrom the release page.